 Using the KEV Catalog for Patch Prioritization

 Most organizations face far more vulnerabilities than they can patch simultaneously.
 The KEV catalog provides a practical prioritization signal that cuts through the noise.
+With approximately 245 KEVs added in 2025 alone — roughly 20% growth in a single year — the pace of confirmed exploitation is increasing, making principled prioritization more important than ever.

 A Prioritization Framework